 If this living arrangement is temporary and you have the storage space, flatten your boxes and store them until you need to use them again.
 Otherwise, break them down and recycle them according to the rules of your new building and city.
 Alternately, advertise your stash of free boxes online or among your friends or colleagues in your new location.
 Someone might be happy to take them off your hands.

 Moving can be hectic, but starting a new chapter of your life in a new home is exciting, too.
-The more you prepare ahead of time, and the more you plan for all the steps along the way, the better equipped you’ll be to move efficiently and fully appreciate the enjoyable side of the process.
+The more you prepare ahead of time, the better equipped you’ll be to move efficiently and fully appreciate the enjoyable side of the process.